 Cell cycle and genome stability

-Endogenous metabolic products, such as reactive oxygen species, and exogenous physical and chemical genotoxic stress, constantly assault the genetic material in the cell.
-It has been estimated that there are about 100.000 lesions per cell per day in humans.
+Endogenous metabolic products, such as reactive oxygen species, and exogenous physical and chemical genotoxic stress, constantly assault the genetic material of our cells.
+It is estimated that there are 100.000 lesions per cell per day in a human body.
 In response to such a high levels of DNA damage, sophisticated mechanisms have evolved to coordinate cell cycle progression with DNA repair.
 When those systems fail or the rate of DNA damage exceeds the capacity of the cell to repair it, the accumulation of errors can overwhelm the cell and result in early senescence, apoptosis, or cancer.

 Analysis of DNA repair.
 The location and behavior of the DNA lesion can be detected in the cell nucleus using fluorescence microscopy.